daq-tools/kotori/doc/source/about/index.rst

     .. container:: legroom-md

-        The system is based on a number of fine infrastructure components and technologies and supports a number of protocols in one way or another.
+        The framework is based on a number of best-of-breed infrastructure components and technologies, and supports a number of networking protocols and data payload formats in one way or another.
-        Standing on the shoulders of giants.

     .. container:: btn-outline text-x-large